 3. Instead of Disposable Baskets, Try Making One That Lasts

 It’s no wonder those inexpensive Easter baskets are so popular — they’re just a few dollars apiece, bright, colorful, and adorned with adorable designs.
 But, just like plastic eggs, these cute baskets just aren’t designed to last.

 The financial and environmental costs of purchasing a new basket every year and throwing it out when it breaks or when Easter is over (even if it is just a few dollars) really add up!
 Instead, invest in a well-made (or even better, secondhand!) basket that can be decorated and used for years to come.

 It doesn’t have to be anything fancy (no Martha Stewart efforts needed here); in fact, it’s better if you let kids take control of their own creation.
 Revisiting their bright baskets year after year will help shift the meaning of the holiday from a disposable smash-and-grab to a treasured tradition.

 4. Instead of Plastic Grass, Fill Baskets with Other Material

 Once you’ve created a basket that will last, what do you fill it with?
 That shimmery plastic grass is classic, but it just ends up in the trash when Easter is over.
 Choosing something more sustainable can look just as good without the waste footprint!
 (There’s also no chance of finding little strands of the plastic stuff stuck to absolutely everything for the next three weeks.
 Just saying.)

 You can replace the grass with a number of different things; get creative!
 Some ideas to start you off: paper from a home paper shredder, a beautiful scarf or piece of fabric, or even natural raffia ribbon would look amazing.
 Just make sure to choose something that can be recycled — or better yet, reused — after the excitement is over.

-Feature image courtesy of Shutterstock.
+Feature image by Polina Zimmerman from Pexels.
 This article was originally published on April 7, 2017.
-It was updated on March 27, 2018.
+It was updated in February 2021.